 – Requires dry application to work

 Our recommended choice of repair for both small and medium sized holes or tears in all types of pond liner.
 Pond liner repair kits come with everything you need to patch a pond liner leak, without the need to buy separate products or worry about material sizes.
 Repair kits generally come in the form of a pond liner patch, which needs to be secured over the leak in your pond liner.
-The repair patch is self sticking, and often comes with very strong, water-proof adhesive on the one side.
+The repair patch is self-sticking, and often comes with very strong, waterproof adhesive on the one side.
 Included also is a primer fluid for cleaning the area and a roller for removing air when the patch is added.

 To fit a repair patch, you will first need to locate the leak as explained in the instructions above.
-One the leak has been found you will need to determine the size of repair patch required, and if the repair kit is large enough.
+Once the leak has been found you will need to determine the size of repair patch required, and if the repair kit is large enough.
 Often repair patches range in size from 2 x 2 inch to 30 x 30 inch.
 As a general rule, larger patches can be cut into a smaller patch, and they can also be used to patch multiple leaks in this way.
-If you’re ensure of the exact size, always buy bigger than needed to ensure no part of the tear is still open to water.
-Also, ALWAYS try to cut the patch in a circle shape for the best results, as square patch can fray at the corners over time.
+If you’re unsure of the exact size, always buy bigger than needed to ensure no part of the tear is still open to water.
+Also, ALWAYS try to cut the patch in a circle shape for the best results, as square patches can fray at the corners over time.

 To install the patch, the pond water needs to be drained to the location of the leak.
 The area around the leak needs to be dried and cleaned thoroughly for the patch to stick and become water-tight.
 You will need to clean the area with the primer fluid included in the repair kit, which helps prepare the surface for the patch.
 After the area is cleaned, the repair patch is applied firmly to the leaking area and held in place.
 You then need to roll the patch with the included roller to secure it and remove any air trapped underneath.
 It will set after a few minutes and you can re-fill your pond water shortly afterwards.